 Around the area

-The historic towns of Springbok and Loeriesfontein are worth a visit.
+The historical towns of Springbok and Loeriesfontein are worth a visit.

 It's best to drive yourself or book a Namaqualand flower tour.